 Cleaning - Before I set out on the trip I always give camera and lenses a good clean.
 Whatever the weather at Le Mans, everything will suffer, whether from water if it rains or from the dust if its dry.
-If its hot you'll end up transferring sweat to the camera and need to watch out that your fingers (and the remnants of that last merguez) don't find their way onto your best lens!
+If its hot you'll end up transferring sweat to the camera and need to watch out that your fingers (and the remnants of that last merguez) don't find their way onto your best lens.
 A blower brush and/or some lens tissues may come in handy.

-General - OK, to finish off then we have the silly little bits and pieces that are so easy to ignore or forget which you only realise you need when you're at the circuit and can't get them!
+General - OK, to finish off then we have the silly little bits and pieces that are so easy to ignore or forget which you only realise you need when you're at the circuit and can't get them.
 Either that or they're the absolute essentials, without which you're stuffed!

-Shower gel - likewise, if you get the chance to have a shower, whether somewhere at the circuit or at your hotel, it's amazing how revitalising it can be.
+Shower gel - likewise, if you get the chance to have a shower, whether somewhere at the circuit or at your hotel, it's amazing how revitalising it is.
 When choosing your shower gel, the most important thing is not the smell!
-Make sure it has a very securely-fitting cap, or like me in 1995 you'll end up with a bag full of the stuff and richly perfumed and very sticky clothes!
+Make sure it has a securely-fitting cap, or like me in 1995 you'll end up with a bag full of the stuff and richly perfumed and very sticky clothes!

 Spare specs - if you're like me and can't see your nose in front of your face without your specs, make sure you take a spare pair - along with your sunglasses - well, we need to be optimistic, don't we?!